Pirates vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarred Kelenic and the Seattle Mariners will hit the field at T-Mobile Park against the Pittsburgh Pirates and Bryan Reynolds on Friday.
+Jose Caballero and the Seattle Mariners take on Bryan Reynolds and the Pittsburgh Pirates on Saturday at 4:10 PM ET, in the second of a three-game series at T-Mobile Park.

-The Mariners have been listed as -155 moneyline favorites in this matchup with the Pirates (+130).
-A 7-run total has been set in the contest.
+The Mariners have been listed as -225 moneyline favorites in this matchup against the Pirates (+180).
+The game's over/under has been listed at 7.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.